oelin/midjourney-client/README.md

 await midjourney("mdjrny-v4 style a painting of a ginger cat.")
 ```

-You can also specify additional parameters as a second argument.
-A list of supported parameters can be foud [here](https://replicate.com/prompthero/openjourney/api#inputs).
+Sspecify additional parameters as a second argument.
+A list of supported parameters can be found [here](https://replicate.com/prompthero/openjourney/api#inputs).

 ```js
 await midjourney('mdjrny-v4 style a painting of a ginger cat.', { width: 1024 })